tombomba/tombomba.github.io/about.md

 _{{ site.title }}_ is intentionally basic, the design a sorta mental note to myself not to write as if I'm submitting for publication.
 The name is a loose reference to work by Pauline Kael ("Trash, Art, and the Movies") and Jeffrey Sconce ("'Trashing' the academy: taste, excess, and the emerging politics of cinematic style").

-My goal is to create something that sits comfortably between Barry Gifford's "Out of the Past", Tom Spurgeon's "Comics Reporter," Jessa Crispin's "Book Slut," and Brian Collins' "Horror Movie a Day."
+My goal is to create something that sits comfortably between Barry Gifford's "Out of the Past: Adventures in Film Noir", Tom Spurgeon's "Comics Reporter," Jessa Crispin's "Book Slut," and Brian Collins' "Horror Movie a Day."

 The site was made on an ancient Macintosh using Jekyll, Atom, and Pixelmator, while listening to KCRW Los Angeles.